Xiyue Ge

 Performer Career Sustainability

-The structural and pedagogical conditions that enable resilient, long-term careers for musical theatre practitioners in an industry reshaped by digital platforms, talent media, and shifting cultural policy — with a focus on China's rapidly evolving sector.
+The structural and pedagogical conditions that enable resilient, long-term careers for musical theatre practitioners in an industry reshaped by digital platforms, talent media, and shifting cultural policy, with particular focus on China's rapidly evolving sector.

 04